HCPlantern/quartz/content/excerpt/An Interactive Guide to Flexbox.md

 Both items shrink, **but they shrink proportionally.** The first child is always 2x the width of the second child.

 `flex-shrink` tells us how elements shrink when container is not enough big.
-To prevent elements to scale down, set ` flex-shrink ` to 0.
+To prevent elements from scaling down, set ` flex-shrink ` to 0.

 # Minimum Size